-MEMBERS ONLY: Click here to make your reservation for the month of June.
+MEMBERS: Click here to make your reservation for the months of June and July.

 Organized in conjunction with the San Antonio Tricentennial celebrations and the 50th anniversary of HemisFair ’68, this exhibition focuses on San Antonio as a place of deep history, local values, and global thinking.
 Immersive, environmental installations by Yayoi Kusama and Philip Worthington, a film by Andy Warhol, and a new commission by San Antonio’s Chris Sauter transform the McNay’s Tobin Exhibition Galleries.

 Internationally celebrated Japanese artist Yayoi Kusama’s Aftermath of Obliteration of Eternity (2009), cover image, immerses the viewer in an enclosed, mirrored, seemingly infinite space.
 A constellation of lights brightens into the expanse, only to slowly fade back into darkness so that the cycle can begin again.
 The work asks viewers to think about not just placement in local or global settings, but in the entire universe.
 Kusama’s vision of a better society through creativity, and dedication to creating objects and environments that unite and heal, is itself a mirror to San Antonio as the city reflects on its 300-year history.